Learn more about an award-winning playwright, artist, activist, and author Daniel Beaty, who is currently performing at the Arena Stage.

 What roles would you most like to play?

 I would love for Shonda Rhimes to cast me as a lead in one of her series.
 I’ve been seriously considering starting a campaign… a smile.
 I think her work is brilliant, entertaining, and affirming in unique and powerful ways.

 What are some of your favorite plays that you’ve seen?

 My “brother from another mother” is the up-and-coming playwright Marcus Gardley.
 We read and support each other’s work.
 I love the epic scope, power, and poetry of his plays.
 In particular, I am looking forward to one of his plays this season called The House That Would Not Stand.

 What do you enjoy the most while you are in Washington, D.C.?

 Washington D.C. is one of my favorite cities, and I’m not just saying that because you’re interviewing me.
-Not only do I find the city beautiful, I love seeing the lights on the monuments at night, walking the streets of Georgetown.
+Not only do I find the city beautiful, but I also love seeing the lights on the monuments at night, walking the streets of Georgetown.
 But I am also inspired that so many big moments that have defined our nation and our world have taken place here and continue to take place every day.

 What new projects can we look forward to in 2014?

 I have various plays that are in the works, but I am most excited about my book Transforming Pain to Power that is being published by Berkeley (a division of Penguin Random House) on March 4th, 2014.
 This book talks about my journey from a household that was impacted by addiction and incarceration, to my studies at Yale, to my current career.
 The book is part memoir, part poetry, and part exercises that have been a core part of my healing.
-I also have been using this work with young people and adults for about a decade, and received some funding from the Kellogg and Ford Foundations to launch a community initiative using these tools.
+I also have been using this work with young people and adults for about a decade and received some funding from the Kellogg and Ford Foundations to launch a community initiative using these tools.
 The goal of the book and the community initiative is to empower people to heal trauma and manifest new dreams through the tools of storytelling and the arts.